JarrettFontenot/E-Waste-App/README.md

 # E-Waste Web Application
 Our goal for this project was to create an application that brings awareness to the growing problem of e-waste.
+# How to run
+* To run our project you most have NPM and Node.js, using npm, you must install all the dependecies stated below.
+Once downloading these, you must have two terminals and run "npm start" in the backend and frontend folders.
+* NOTE - The mongoDB Atlas database requires one of our personal email and passwords to connect to it, so when you run it the app will not perform to its full capabilities.
+Thus, we have created a demo video to showcase the full app.
 # Features
 The main features of our application are below.
 * Information about e-waste